NotNotTech/Raylib-CsLo/README.md

 - The `Text.Unicode` example doesn't render unicode properly.
 Maybe the required font is missing, maybe there is a bug in the example (Utf16 to Utf8 conversion) or maybe there is a bug in Raylib.
 A hunch: I think it's probably due to the fonts not including unicode characters, but I didn't investigate further.
 -  Native Memory allocation functions are not ported:  use `System.Runtime.InteropServices.NativeMemory.Alloc()` instead
 -  `LogCustom()` is ported but doesn't support variable length arguments.
+-  `Texture2D` doesn't exist.  it is just an alias for `Texture` so use that instead.
+You might want to use `using` aliases like the following
+      ```cs
+      //usings to make C# code more like the raylib cpp examples.
+      //to see more stuff like this, look at Raylib-CsLo.Examples/program.cs
+      global using Camera = Raylib_CsLo.Camera3D;
+      global using RenderTexture2D = Raylib_CsLo.RenderTexture;
+      global using Texture2D = Raylib_CsLo.Texture;
+      global using TextureCubemap = Raylib_CsLo.Texture;
+      global using Matrix = System.Numerics.Matrix4x4;
+      ```

 # How to Contribute